ghc/ghc/docs/users_guide/extending_ghc.rst

 Using compiler plugins
 ~~~~~~~~~~~~~~~~~~~~~~

-Plugins can be specified on the command line with the
+Plugins can be added on the command line with the :ghc-flag:`-fplugin=⟨module⟩`
-:ghc-flag:`-fplugin=⟨module⟩` option where ⟨module⟩ is a
+option where ⟨module⟩ is a module in a registered package that exports the
-module in a registered package that exports a plugin.
-Arguments can be given to
+plugin.
+Arguments can be passed to the plugins with the
+:ghc-flag:`-fplugin-opt=⟨module⟩:⟨args⟩` option.
+The list of enabled plugins can
-plugins with the :ghc-flag:`-fplugin-opt=⟨module⟩:⟨args⟩` option.
+be reset with the :ghc-flag:`-fclear-plugins` option.

 .. ghc-flag:: -fplugin=⟨module⟩
     :shortdesc: Load a plugin exported by a given module